Payment and Reimbursement

 - Why do I have to

-assessment will be used to determine safe and
+the stress test will be used to determine safe

-change in just 6 months.
-In addition, we need
+change in just 6 months, we need to take into

-you were on when you did the test as this
+when you did the test as this may impact your

 - Iím not ready to